-Depending on how you have chosen to pay for your funeral plan, your money will be paid directly into The Golden Charter Trust or used to buy a life assurance policy.
-If paid into the the Trust, your money will be held there until needed to pay the funeral director who performs your funeral services.
+Unless you have chosen to pay for your funeral plan by fixed monthly payments, your initial payment and any monthly instalments will be paid directly into The Golden Charter Trust.
+Your money will be held in the Trust until needed to pay the funeral director who performs your funeral services.

 The Trust is a distinct legal entity from Golden Charter and its assets are held entirely separately from Golden Charter.
 Therefore the money you paid for your plan is ‘ring fenced’.
-The Trust is managed by a Board of Trustees which is required, by majority, to be completely independent of Golden Charter.
-The money paid by all plan holders is carefully invested for the ultimate benefit of the selected funeral directors when payment is required for maturing plans.
+The money paid by all plan holders is invested for the ultimate benefit of the selected funeral directors when payment is required for performing the funeral services of maturing plans.

 A Golden Charter funeral plan is not an investment product that fluctuates in value or on which you earn interest.
 When you buy a plan, you receive a guarantee of funeral services at a price fixed now for the future services.